leric2/GROMORA-harmo/documentation/level1.md

 ---
 ---

-## GROSOM file structure
+## GROMORA file structure

-GROSOM level 1 files are stored in netCDF-4 format.
+GROMORA level 1 files are stored in netCDF-4 format.

 Data are stored in daily files with time interval corresponding to the calibration (level 1a) or intergation (level 1b) time.
 Both levels have the same structure and more less the same variables.
 All files contains the following elements:
 * Global attributes: some meta information about the file content
-* Three 3 groups of variables:
+* Four groups of variables:
     * spectrometer1: contains all outputs from the calibration/integration from the main spectrometer in the instrument.
     * flags: contains a set of flags to assess the quality of the data stored in spectrometer1
     * meteo: contains all meteorological variables at the location of the instrument.
+    * tipping curve: now only in level 1a, contains all the tipping curve data.

 Note that each groups and variables within have in addition its own set of attributes.

-The details of the level 1 for the GROSOM project is presented below:
+The details of the level 1 for the GROMORA project is presented below:

 ### Global attributes